-When warriors commit to making changes to improve their health, WWP's Physical Health and Wellness ("PH&W") team is ready to assist.
-Through movement, nutritional education, coaching, goal-setting, and skillbuilding, warriors are empowered to make long-term changes toward a healthier life.
-The cornerstone of the Physical Health and Wellness program is a 90-day coaching program, which helps warriors develop an active lifestyle and better nutrition habits.
+Physical Health and Wellness: WWP Physical Health and Wellness assists warriors in making changes to improve their health.
+Through movement, nutritional and sleep education, coaching, goal setting, and skill-building, warriors are empowered to make long-term changes toward a healthier life.
+The cornerstone of the program is a 90-day coaching program, which helps warriors adopt an active lifestyle and better nutrition habits.
 Warriors reach their goals through various activities and challenges that help them improve their physical health, mental health, and overall well-being.

-PH&W also offers an adaptive sports program that empowers warriors to unleash their highest potential by participating in modified athletic opportunities designed for their individual abilities.
-Through single and multiday clinics, warriors learn to use adaptive sports equipment and develop athletic skills.
+Adaptive Sports: The WWP Adaptive Sports program empowers warriors to unleash their highest potential by participating in modified athletic opportunities designed for their individual abilities.
+Through single and multi- day clinics, warriors learn to use adaptive sports equipment and develop athletic skills.
 Additionally, warriors are introduced to seasoned adaptive sports athletes and connected with local resources.
 This lays the groundwork for them to continue improving their physical fitness while connecting with other veterans and their community through sport.

-Soldier Ride®: WWP's Soldier Ride® is a unique, multi-day riding event that helps warriors build their confidence and strength through shared physical activities and bonds of service in a supportive environment.
+Soldier Ride®: WWP's Soldier Ride® is a unique, multi-day cycling event that helps warriors build their confidence and strength through shared physical activities and bonds of service in a supportive environment.
 The program incorporates skill-building practices that accommodate all ability levels.
 Warriors never ride alone; they move forward together, as a unit, just as they did during their military service.

-Brain Health and Mental Health Wellness Programs
+Mental and Brain Health Programs

-Through WWP's Brain Health and Mental Health Wellness programs, WWP honors its commitment to be there for this generation of wounded, ill or injured service members - no matter how long or difficult their road to recovery.
+Through WWP's Mental and Brain Health programs, WWP honors its commitment to be there for this generation of wounded, ill or injured service members - no matter how long or difficult their road to recovery.
 Interactive programs, rehabilitative retreats, and professional healthcare services provide warriors with the tools to develop and maintain healthy, meaningful relationships, set goals for the future, and build resilience without the barriers or stigmas associated with mental health issues.
 In order to ensure that warriors and family members receive high-quality care in a timely manner, WWP utilizes a dedicated triage team that provides appropriate referrals into WWP's mental health programs.
-WWP provides the following Brain Health and Mental Health Wellness programs:
+WWP provides the following Mental and Brain Health programs: